-A caring teacher who wants her students to succeed in her classroom, in other teachers’ classrooms, and in life—that’s how the CEC 2018 Clarissa Hug Teacher of the Year Award recipient is described by her students.
+A caring teacher who wants her students to succeed in her classroom, in other teachers’ classrooms, and in life—that’s how the CEC 2018 Clarissa Hug Teacher of the Year Award recipient’s students describe her.

 Sara Klug is an ESE teacher at Morgan Fitzgerald Middle School in Largo, Florida and has been part of that community for almost 40 years.
 Klug explains that remaining dedicated to her profession and school for 37 years is the most significant accomplishment of her career.